THE ULTIMATE PLUS SIZE

 1 PAIR HIKING BOOTS

-The most important thing you’ll bring!
-Make sure they are Gore-Tex, have ankle support, and that you’ve broken them in nice and good.
+Our itinerary includes a hike on a dirt trail in the highlands and several walks on ancient lava rock that can be jagged/uneven.
+If you benefit from ankle support, please bring high top boots, otherwise trail running shoes are fine.
+No matter what shoe you bring, make sure that you’ve broken them!
 Brands we love: LOWA, Salomon, Merrell, Asolo.
 NOTE: The Galapagos Islands are a highly protected National Park.
 In order to maintain and conserve the fragile ecosystem, clean your boots before the trip and make sure they’re free of dirt.
 This is to ensure the protection of endemic species of flora and fauna that inhabit the archipelago.

 2-4 PAIRs HIKING bottoms

-These can be hiking pants, leggings, and hiking shorts, bike shorts, whatever you’re most comfortable wearing while active.
+These can be hiking pants, leggings, and hiking shorts; whatever you’re most comfortable wearing while active.
 No matter what you bring, make sure they’re quick-dry and moisture-wicking.

-A non-insulated, outer layer pant is a must-have to layer on over your base layers when it’s rainy or windy.
-Outdoor Research makes an amazing high quality pair.
+If you run cold, a non-insulated, outer rain-pant is a great layer for when it’s windy or precipitating.
+Outdoor Research makes a high quality pair.

 Closed-toed non-slip WATER SHOES